ma-aouad/De-Centralized-Pricing/README.md

 # Centralized vs Decentralized Pricing Controls for Dynamic Matching Platforms: Simulation and Analysis Code

 This repository contains the simulation and analysis code for the paper "Centralized Versus Decentralized Pricing Controls for Dynamic Matching Platforms."
 The paper examines the effects of centralized and decentralized pricing controls on online service platforms using a fluid model of dynamic two-sided matching.
 Our simulations and analysis compare various degrees of centralization and their impact on social welfare.
-We identify semi-centralized pricing rules that retain flexibility but achieve near-optimal outcomes in most regimes.

-The simulations were implemented in Mathematica and Python, and the data analysis and plotting were done in R. In this repository, you'll find the necessary files to replicate our simulations, analyze
+The simulations were implemented in Mathematica and Python, and the data analysis and plotting were done in R. In this repository, you'll find the necessary files to replicate our simulations.

 ## Dependencies